5 Ways to Find Related Content and Keywords for SEO

 It’s also important to take these three metrics into account:

 - Intent tells you if the keyword intent is informational, navigational, commercial, or transactional.
-If you’re not sure what these terms mean, we explain more in our SEO tips guide.
+If you’re not sure what these terms mean, we explain more in our SEO tips guide

-- Volume is an estimate of the average number of times a keyword is searched each month over a 12-month period.
+- Volume is an estimate of the average number of times a keyword is searched each month over a 12-month period

-- KD % stands for keyword difficulty, which is an estimate of how difficult it will be to rank in the top 10 for the keyword.
+- KD % stands for keyword difficulty, which is an estimate of how difficult it will be to rank in the top 10 for the keyword

 This data helps you to decide whether you should use the keyword or skip it.
+Semrush estimates sometimes vary from other SEO tools, but I find it to be accurate.

 As you find keywords you’d like to save, use the checkboxes on the left-hand side to select them.
 You can then use the “Export” button at the top right of the table to export the list to an XLSX or CSV file.